Jim Ross: World Wrestling Federation / World Wrestling Entertainment (1993–2013)

 Ross was mainly used as a commentator, but occasionally hosted in-ring interviews such as here with Ken Shamrock.

 Jim Ross joined the World Wrestling Federation (WWF, later WWE) in early 1993 and made his on-screen debut at WrestleMania IX, held at Caesars Palace in Las Vegas.
 He replaced Gorilla Monsoon on Wrestling Challenge and worked with Bobby Heenan until Heenan's departure later that year.
 Ross also called major pay-per-view events, including WrestleMania IX and King of the Ring, before Vince McMahon resumed lead commentary duties beginning with SummerSlam 1993.

 Ross pitched the idea for Radio WWF, a short-lived radio program where he and Gorilla Monsoon discussed wrestling news and interviewed talent.
 They also called select events such as SummerSlam, Survivor Series 1993, and the 1994 Royal Rumble for the broadcast.

+While acknowledging the weakened influence Vince McMahon was getting as a result of the government investigation against him and some major changes to WWF talent which occurred in tandem with his debut in the company, such as Luna Vachon now being able to use her "bizarro type" gimmick after debuting at Wrestlemania IX, "The Lone Riders" Kip Winchester and Brett Colt being able to debut in the company just after Wrestlemania IX under revamped Billy and Bart Gunn and being given the cowboy-themed tag team gimmick The Smoking Gunns, Bryan Clark being revamped as "Adam Bomb," and also Mike Shaw, who Ross previously got signed to WCW as "Norman the Lunatic," being signed to the WWF-where he became known as "The Bastion Booger"-, Ross has stated that he was at the time only employed as an on-screen talent.
+Barrett Media also described Ross' relationship with the WWF at this time as a "roller coaster ride."

 In January 1994, Ross suffered his first bout of Bell's palsy.
 He was released by the company two weeks later, on February 11.
 Afterward, Ross worked as an announcer for Smoky Mountain Wrestling, reuniting with longtime broadcast partner Bob Caudle, and resumed duties with the NFL's Atlanta Falcons.

 Ross was briefly rehired in mid-1994 during Vince McMahon's federal trial, providing commentary on Monday Night Raw alongside Randy Savage while McMahon was absent.
 After McMahon's acquittal, Ross was released again, reportedly due to leaking company information.
 He returned once more to Smoky Mountain Wrestling.

 In December 1994, Ross rejoined WWF for a third time.
 Initially relegated to syndicated programming, he returned to the main announce team in 1996.
 That September, Ross turned heel in an on-screen storyline where he claimed to be bringing back Razor Ramon and Diesel—characters previously portrayed by Scott Hall and Kevin Nash.
 On Raw, he delivered a worked-shoot promo criticizing Vince McMahon and introduced new performers in those roles.
 The angle was widely panned and dropped soon after.